willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 put them on the main [FAT32](https://en.wikipedia.org/wiki/File_Allocation_Table#FAT32) partition of a SD card.
 These files are provided by the Raspberry Pi Foundation, which means most of the early boot sequence is done for us.
-I know about [one alternative _second stage_ bootloader project](https://github.com/christinaa/rpi-open-firmware) but I am not sure why we'd use it to be honest.
+I know about [this alternative _second stage_ bootloader project](https://github.com/christinaa/rpi-open-firmware) but I am not sure why we'd use it to be honest.

 ```
-$ ls /Volumes/NO\ NAME/
+$ ls /Volumes/SDCARD/
 bootcode.bin*  fixup.dat*  start.elf*
 ```